-Jennifer walked around the house until her most favorite pair of socks were dry.
-She would look down at her boring little feet.
+Jennifer stomped around the house until her most favorite pair of socks were dry.
+She would look down at her boring little toes.
 She tried a pair of orange socks; she even tried a pair of bright blue socks, but neither of them sparkled in the sunlight; they were definitely boring.

 Now it is Sunday, and as Jennifer was getting ready for church, she couldn’t find one of her most favorite socks of all.

 She was sad for her lost sock.
-She was sad she had to go to church without them.
+She was sad that she had to go to church without them.
 She wore a boring pair of yellow socks Sarah had given her.
-Jennifer could not sleep that night.
+That night, Jennifer could not sleep.
 She was thinking of her rainbow-colored sock.

 On Monday she looked for her lost sock at school, it wasn’t there.
 On Tuesday she did not play at the park, she was too busy searching everywhere for her most favorite sock of all.

 Her sock was not at Wednesday Night church, and she asked the cashier at the grocery store on Thursday if she had seen the prettiest rainbow-colored sock ever, she had not seen it.